acanate26/CO2-Emissions-/README.md

 # CO2 Emissions
 This project examines carbon dioxide (CO2) emissions by fuel and sector in New York State for 2021, utilizing publicly available emissions data.

+Downloaded the dataset from Kaggle ➡️ See dataset https://www.kaggle.com/datasets/abdelrahman16/co2-emissions-usa/data

 The goal is to investigate which sectors and fuel types contribute most to emissions and conduct basic statistical comparisons across categories.
 Using this data, I also created a dashboard on Tableau https://public.tableau.com/app/profile/arielle.canate/viz/CO2Emissions_17502956933870/Dashboard1, so feel free to check it out!

 This is a couple of t-tests designed to understand the significant difference in emission inputs between common fuels: